- Need: To prevent new cases of HIV in rural Iowa.

 Patients with high deductible healthcare plans and uninsured patients face challenges with some of the lab or out-of-pocket costs.

-Create relationships with people and systems already in place and build on successful work.
+Create relationships with people and systems already in place and build on successful work, and explore opportunities to leverage existing funding mechanisms to reduce patient barriers and eliminate out of pocket costs.

 Understand the community you are trying to reach.
 Asking patients about their needs and perceived barriers to care keeps patients invested in your project and helps you shape it to best fit their needs.